 Spam filters evaluate many aspects of your email before it reaches its destination.
 Here are the most common and basic ones to make sure your emails don’t end up in your client’s spam folder:

 You didn’t get express permission to email

 The number one rule of email marketing is to get express permission to email your leads.
-Send emails only to people who request it (you can check this post on how to properly send cold emails)
+Send emails only to people who request it.

 To get express permission, you’ll need an opt-in form on your site (like the one shown below) that makes it perfectly clear to your visitors that they are subscribing to your email list.

 Never buy a database of emails since these people did not personally authorize you to send them emails from time to time.
 Whenever you have the information of any person or possible prospect make sure they subscribe to your newsletter or that you provide your email to send quotes or registration.

 Do not manually add emails to your email marketing platforms that you got off of business cards collected at a conference.
 While you may think they would appreciate your newsletter, sending emails to them violates the CAN-SPAM Act because they did not give you express permission.

 Even if you never send spam yourself, your emails could get flagged as spam if your IP address was used by someone else for spam.
 For example, if you send your campaigns through MailChimp, your email is delivered through their servers.
 So if even one other customer sends spam, it could affect your deliverability as well.